NEBRASKA

 (1847), Fremont

-A staging camp established by Mormon pioneers at the start of their westward movement.
+A staging camp established by Mormon pioneers at the start of their westward movement to Utah.

 Post at Columbus